Hall of Fame - Hutchwilco New Zealand Boat Show

 Not content with manufacturing “just” yachts and powerboats, Kim and McDell Marine also produced the Reflections range of sportfishing launches.

 They then received a rare international accolade, being chosen as the first overseas manufacturer to build moulds and manufacture the famed Oyster range of luxury yachts.
-They produced over 60 Oyster 53s and 49s, all for export, in their west Auckland premises.
+They produced over 60 Oysters including the Oyster 54, 53 and 49, and the Oyster powerboat, the LD43, all for export in their west Auckland premises.

-McDell Marine was also chosen to work with Japanese automotive giant Toyota, developing and building their 8.5-metre, high-performance, flybridge cruiser, the Ponam 28.
+McDell Marine was also chosen to work with Japanese automotive giant Toyota, developing their 8.5-metre, high-performance, flybridge cruiser, the Ponam 28 — and then building 256 of them.

-By the time the choose to cease trading, in 2010, McDell Marine had generated over $100 million worth of export sales for this country.
+In the 12 years between 1998 and when they chose to cease trading, in 2010, McDell Marine generated over $100 million worth of exports for this country.

 Kim has also served as a board member at New Zealand Marine and on the board of Yachting New Zealand and is still very active in the marine industry.
 He is on the board of major marine equipment supplier Lusty and Blundell and, together with his brother Terry, runs the brokerage company, McDell Yachting.